For small businesses, setting up and maintaining an active social media presence can be challenging.

 That I don’t buy.

-We even went on and wrote a blog post to tackle the most common excuses used by companies who aren’t investing in social media.
 With one billion+ active monthly users on Instagram (alone), social media is relevant to almost all businesses now.

 Social media helps you to drive traffic on your website and convert them to leads.
 It helps you to create social media feeds and add social proof to your website, inspiring other customers to hit the buy button.
 It helps you to nurture potential leads buying your product and services.
 It helps you to reach out to Lookalike Audiences, made from people similar to your current customers.